GOEIC Certification Requirements for Exporting to Egypt

 Certificate of Conformity (CoC)

-All documents should remain accurate, complete, and consistent with shipment information.
+All documentation should remain accurate, complete, and consistent with shipment information.

 GOEIC Certification Process

-The certification process varies according to product category, but generally follows several common stages.
+Although the certification process varies according to product category, it generally follows several common stages.

 Step 1: Determine Regulatory Applicability

-Confirm whether the product falls within a category subject to GOEIC certification requirements.
+Confirm whether the product falls within a category subject to GOEIC requirements.

 Step 2: Prepare Compliance Documentation